iqrmahmood/SEMESTERPROJECT/README.md

 # SEMESTERPROJECT
-Flutter E-commerce App where user can buy Electronics,Grocery,Clothes and Sport.
+Flutter E-commerce App where user can shop Electronics,Grocery,Clothes and Sport.